DCC-Lab/Documentation/HOWTO-CodingStyle.md

-# Coding style in DCC Lab
+# Coding style and practices in DCC Lab

 We all code in MATLAB, C, Python, Objective-C, Swift, C ++, assembler.
 The act of programming is the basis of many of the tasks we do, so it must be done well.